shbz8888/Data_Pipeline_VMware/README.md

 I have created a web scraper that deploys to the cloud to collect an industry relevant dataset stored in a SQL database.

-Navigation note (main script in scraper.py file, testing in test_scraper.py)
+Navigation note - main script in scraper.py file, testing in test_scraper.py

 **Technologies used:**